nkohari/nate.io/content/writing/the-city-of-opportunity.md

 {% image src="akron.webp" alt="An old map of Akron, the City of Opportunity" /%}

 Throughout the late 19th and most of the 20th century, Akron was a seat of industry.
-As the home to Goodyear Tire & Rubber, B.F.
-Goodrich, Firestone Tire & Rubber, and General Tire, it was the "rubber capital of the world."
+As the home to Goodyear, Firestone, B.F.
+Goodrich, and General Tire, it was the "rubber capital of the world."
 I grew up in a neighborhood called [Goodyear Heights](http://en.wikipedia.org/wiki/Neighborhoods_in_Akron,_Ohio#Goodyear_Heights), which was originally built specifically to house Goodyear factory employees.
 My wife grew up in [Firestone Park](https://en.wikipedia.org/wiki/Neighborhoods_in_Akron,_Ohio#Firestone_Park).
 I attended [Seiberling Elementary School](https://seiberlingclc.akronschools.com/) (named for the founder of Goodyear), and later [Goodyear Middle School](https://www.flickr.com/photos/pyathia/sets/72157644726552273/).

 You get the picture.
 Akron was a city built on rubber.